csu-hci-projects/SP23-Improving-Memory-Recall/README.md

 - Nontrivial updates to prototype design to incorperate previously overlooked features.

 ### Jake Ritz

-Jake worked on the team's research paper.
-He managed all the citations, ensuring proper referencing and formatting were adhered to.
-Jake also helped fix the issues regarding the Related Works section, aligning it with the research objectives, and collaborated with Zach to create the Procedure section.
-He also helped with bug fixes, provided ideas when needed, and worked with the testing UI.
-He's also in the beginning stages of ideating how the experiment will be conducted.
+- Assisted with bug fixes and provided ideas when needed
+- Flashcard scene UI Update
+  - Background scene
+  - Matched Font Size with Menu Scene
+  - Matched Font color with Menu Scene
+- Assisted Jay with schema/skeleton for timer functionality on flashcard scenes
+- Ideating the beginning stages of the experiment's conduction.

 ### Hunter Hoden
 - Added functionality to the following parts of the prototype: